Community Acupuncture of Mount Airy

 In her free time, Lisa volunteers at the local food bank and hospice.
 She also enjoys spending time with her pets, friends, and family.

-Lisa works on Tuesday evenings and alternating Sundays
+Lisa works on alternating Sundays

 Kelly is certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) and licensed in Pennsylvania.
 She earned her Master's Degree in acupuncture from the Won Institute of Graduate Studies.

 Her clinical experience taught her how to tailor each treatment to the individual, depending on a variety of factors that are classic to the practice of Chinese medicine.

 In addition to acupuncture, Kelly is utilizes supportive techniques to further healing such as Gua Sha and cupping.